shopsys/shopsys/docs/contributing/releasing-a-new-version-of-shopsys-platform.md

 # Releasing a new version of Shopsys Platform

-For releasing a new version of Shopsys Platform, we are leveraging `release` command from [symplify/monorepo-builder](https://github.com/Symplify/MonorepoBuilder) package.
+For releasing a new version of Shopsys Platform, we are leveraging `monorepo:release` command.

 All the source codes and configuration of our release process can be found in the `utils/releaser` folder located in the monorepo's root.

-Each step of the release process is defined as an implementation of `Symplify\MonorepoBuilder\Release\Contract\ReleaseWorker\ReleaseWorkerInterface`, therefore, we refer to the step definitions as to "release workers".
+Each step of the release process is defined as an implementation of `\Shopsys\Releaser\ReleaseWorker\AbstractShopsysReleaseWorker`, therefore, we refer to the step definitions as to "release workers".

 ## Stages